friendly-bits/geoblocker-bash/NOTES.md

 10) Sometimes the RIPE server is temporarily unavailable and if you're unlucky enough to attempt installation during that time frame, the fetch script will fail which will cause the installation to fail as well.
 Try again after some time.
 Once the installation succeeds, an occasional fetch failure during autoupdate won't cause any issues as last successfully fetched ip list will be used until the next autoupdate cycle succeeds.

 11) If you want to change the autoupdate schedule but you don't know the crontab expression syntax, check out https://crontab.guru/ (no affiliation - I just think it's handy)

-12) I have put much work into this project.
-If you use it and like it, please consider giving this project a star on Github.
-I would also appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
-If you have a suggestion for code improvement, please let me know as well.
-You can use the "Discussions" and "Issues" tabs for that.